 PRA requests may be made orally or in writing, though staff may ask that a PRA request be made in writing to ensure its correct interpretation and processing.
 The Library will enable the public to make PRA requests online via the Library’s website, which the public is encouraged to utilize.

 Under the PRA, the requesting person’s motive for making the request is irrelevant.
-Accordingly, staff shall not ask the requesting person’s purpose or motive in making a particular PRA request.
+Accordingly, staff shall not require the requesting person’s purpose or motive in making a particular PRA request.
 Staff may inquire into the purpose for the request in order to avoid denying a request or to better respond, but a requestor is not required to respond.

 1. PRA Coordinator